 I’m trying to get better at embracing my failures and seeing each one as a gift.
 When something goes wrong I remind myself that everything happens in service to us, even if it doesn’t feel like it at the time.
 I always use the Gareth Southgate analogy: when he missed that England penalty in 1996 he felt like he’d let everyone down, yet fast forward 22 years later and it’s made him one of the most kind, compassionate and caring leaders of today.

-This is a hard one as I feel like I’m constantly learning and I hope that I will continue to throughout my life.
+I feel like I’m constantly learning and I hope that I will continue to throughout my life.
 One thing I know is that mind-set is powerful and it can impact how we choose to view and react to things.
 It’s easy to be the victim and blame others for “what’s being done to you” but actually we all have a choice in how we respond to situations.

 This is especially true for me as I’m going to become a Mum for the first time in July (we’re excited and equally daunted!) and there are going to be lots of unknowns that come our way.
 I often used to think that I wasn’t good enough at my job and it impacted my confidence.
 But now I’m the one that tries to dictate what is good enough (even though it’s still hard!) and the same will go for when I become a parent.